ahadjidi/Waddup/README.md

 	ADD MORE URLS:
 		When a new page is added, there must be a new URL added to the urls.py folder inside of the ../blog/urls.py file.
-Comments in this file should show an example of how to format url added, REMBER THAT HIS
+Comments in this file should show an example of how to format url added